Malpais Beach

 Montezuma Car Rental - Terios - from $60-$75/day depending on season

-Rent a car in Malpais and I’ll connect you right to the people who do the bookings all over Costa Rica.
-I recommend the TERIOS( shown at right) or Bego.
+I recommend the TERIOS/BEGO( shown at right).
 These are great cars for here and many people who live here have bought them.
 The roads are generally rough dirt roads and the rental agencies have figured out which cars last the best on them.
 So some buyers take advantage of all that torture-testing by buying the same cars.

 Which Agency?